Virgin Atlantic Premium Economy review (Airbus A330-300)

 TravelingForMiles.com may receive commission from card issuers.
 Some or all of the card offers that appear on TravelingForMiles.com are from advertisers and may impact how and where card products appear on the site.
 TravelingForMiles.com does not include all card companies or all available card offers.

-Some links to products and travel providers on this website will earn Traveling For Miles a commission that helps contribute to the running of the site.
-Traveling For Miles has partnered with CardRatings for our coverage of credit card products.
-Traveling For Miles and CardRatings may receive a commission from card issuers.
-Opinions, reviews, analyses & recommendations are the author’s alone and have not been reviewed, endorsed or approved by any of these entities.
+Other links to products and travel providers on this website will earn Traveling For Miles a commission that helps contribute to the running of the site.
+Opinions, reviews, analyses & recommendations are the author’s alone and have not been reviewed, endorsed, or approved by any of these entities.
+Terms apply to all credit card welcome offers, earning rates and benefits and some credit card benefits will require enrollment.
 For more details please see the disclosures found at the bottom of every page.

 Virgin Atlantic’s Premium Economy cabin is known for offering the widest seats you’ll find outside of a First or Business Class cabin and, combined with the airline’s reputation for friendly flight attendants, that’s what made this cabin an appealing choice for an overnight flight that I had to take between Washinton D.C. and London at a time when Business Class fares were sky-high.